renatasoares/rewards-system/README.md

 4 6

 The graph below represents the data structured used in the solution.
-Note that inviteds and confirmed-inviteds are defined before by using sets in insertion (people that invited someone).
+Note that inviteds and confirmed-inviteds are defined before by using sets in insertion (people that invited someone are confirmed-inviteds).

 ![Graph](https://gitlab.com/renatasoares/reward-system/wikis/graph.png)